indranildeveloper/indranildeveloper-kepler.gl/examples/node-app/README.md

 # Node/Express

-This example shows how to embed Kepler.gl in a node/express/webpack application.
+This example shows how to embed indranildeveloper-kepler.gl in a node/express/webpack application.

 #### 1. Install